-The provision for obsolescence of inventory requires the application of significant judgement by the Company, particularly in the identification of slow moving and obsolete inventory and the quantification of the provision to apply to the inventory applied.
-The discussion on the assessment of the estimate and the underlying assumptions is included in Note 3 of the consolidated financial statements
+The provision for obsolescence of inventory requires the application of significant judgement by the Company, particularly in the identification of slow moving and obsolete inventory and the quantification of the provision to apply to the inventory identified.
+The discussion on the assessment of the estimate and the underlying assumptions in included in Note 3(2) of the consolidated financial statements.